General-Purpose Models for the Chemical Sciences: LLMs and Beyond: Building Principles of GPMs

-While a single agent can effectively tackle linear problems---tasks that can be solved through a predictable sequence of steps---complex scientific discovery often requires diverse expertise and collaborative problem-solving.
+Scientific discovery often requires diverse expertise and collaborative problem-solving.
 This has led to the development of multi-agent systems, which move beyond a single cognitive engine to orchestrate a team of agents that work together \autocite{wu2023autogen}.
 These systems can solve tasks that are too complex or multifaceted for any single agent to handle alone by enabling agents to communicate, delegate, and debate. \autocite{lazaridou2020emergent} Several collaborative paradigms have emerged, each offering unique advantages:

 \paragraph{Specialization and Division of Labor} Just as a human research group has members with different roles, multi-agent systems can be composed of specialized agents.
 For example, in a chemistry context, a \enquote{Planner} agent might design a high-level research plan, a \enquote{Literature Searcher} agent could retrieve relevant papers, a \enquote{Computational Chemist} agent could run \gls{dft} simulations, and a \enquote{Safety Expert} agent could check proposed reaction steps for hazards.\autocite{Zou2025ElAgente} This division of labor shows this role-playing approach to be highly effective for complex tasks like software development, where agents take on roles such as \enquote{programmer}, \enquote{tester}, and \enquote{documenter} \autocite{qian2024chatdevcommunicativeagentssoftware}.